 satisfy a specified condition.
 The resulting filtered-accumulate

-abstraction takes the same arguments as accumulate
+abstraction takes the same arguments as accumulate, together with an

 additional predicate of one argument that specifies the filter.
 Write

-as a procedure.
+filtered-accumulate as a procedure.
 Show how to express the

-following using filtered-accumulate
+following using filtered-accumulate:

 the sum of the squares of the prime numbers in the interval $a$ to

-$b$ (assuming that you have a prime?
+$b$ (assuming that you have a prime? predicate already written)

 the product of all the positive integers less than $n$ that are relatively prime to $n$ (i.e., all positive integers $i\lt n$ such that $\mathrm{\small GCD}(i,n)=1)$.

-, which takes the same arguments as
+Defining the filtered-accumulate, which takes the same arguments as

-, with which to filter term
+accumulate, and an addtional one, pred, with which to filter term

 (define (filtered-accumulate combiner null-value term a next b pred)